-Then we come to the security flaws and while there are combination locks out there that don’t have any flaws there are a lot that have major flaws that make them very easy to get into for someone with minimal skills.
-I Personally have gotten access to a combination key lock box on a building in under 3 minutes when I had never seen that model of lock before.
+Then we come to the security flaws and while there are combination locks out there that don’t have any flaws there is a lot that has major flaws that make them very easy to get into for someone with minimal skills.
+I Personally have gotten access to a combination key lock box on a building in under 3 minutes when I had never seen that model of the lock before.

 Combination locks are suitable for very low-security applications where you merely want to deter someone from accessing something.
 Only use them in a situation where if someone were standing trying to access the lock for a couple of minutes they would look suspicious.